DonnKey/KioskInstaller/README.md

 Kiosk Installer
 ---------------
-NOT DONE YET... this is how it WILL be.

 KioskInstaller is a small, simple-seeming, program to install an application, likely using Google Play Store, and give it the permissions to be able to lock the screen into Kiosk Mode.
 (A.k.a Lock Screen mode.)